 Monthly recurring charges consist of the following components:

-- Core - OSF costs for hardware, software, maintenance, and management of the core network infrastructure
+- Core - OMES costs for hardware, software, maintenance, and management of the core network infrastructure

 - Access - Access service providers pass through costs for WAN circuit access